-RISK OF DEATH OR SERIOUS INJURY: before fitting a rear-facing child seat on the front passenger seat, check that the airbag has been deactivated (please refer to the information on "Child safety: front passenger airbag deactivation, activation" in Section 1).
+RISK OF DEATH OR SERIOUS INJURY: before fitting a rear-facing child seat on the front passenger seat, check that the airbag has been deactivated (please refer to the information on "Child safety: front passenger airbag deactivation, acti-

 Using a child safety system which is not approved for this vehicle will not correctly protect the baby or child.
 They risk serious or even fatal injury.